ReneRautenbach/Angular-5-chat-app/README.md

-# Javascript-chat-app
+# Javascript chat app ith rooms

 # About

-This app allows a user to sign in and enter a chat room.
+This is a demo app that allows a user to sign in and enter a chat room.

 # Uses